No Jumping. All Lifting. This Is PWR Strength.

 What equipment will you need?

 To get the most out of PWR Strength, Kelsey recommends completing your workouts in a fully-equipped gym, as you’ll need access to large machines such as a Smith machine, leg press, prone hamstring curl, dual cable and squat rack, as well as a range of free weights and smaller pieces of equipment such as barbells, dumbbells, bands and fit balls.
+In Block 2 a trap bar, core trainer and deadball are also added to the equipment list.

 Working out in a fully-equipped gym isn’t just about being able to complete every session without needing exercise substitutions, it’s also about setting yourself up to make maximum progress, which you can easily keep track of using the weight-logging feature in the Sweat app